Lo-Agency-Internship/mhmdreza-nodeJS-webServer/README.md

 ```
 Now open the folder named mhmdreza-nodeJS-webserver

-Copy all files and paste where U want to run Ur project (rout location)
+Copy all files and paste where U want to run Ur project (route location)

 Open Ur bash or terminal and write this command :